 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:5245 Create your own Username and Password.
-Add your qBittorrent instance (see STEP 11 in my qBittorrent guide) or other torrent from the drop-down list.
+Add your qBittorrent instance (Client) (see STEP 9 in my qBittorrent guide.
+Your NAS IP followed by :9865) or other torrent from the drop-down list.
 Click Create Account.
 Follow the instructions in the image below.

 Start to download any torrent file you want using qBittorrent.
 Follow the instructions in the image below.